George Curry, aka: Flat Nose, Big Nose was a Canadian-American robber who rode with the Wild Bunch in the Old West.

-Born on Prince Edward Island, Canada about 1864, Curry moved to Nebraska with his family when he was still a child.
-At the age of 15 he drifted west and soon became involved in cattle rustling.
-Some where along the line, a horse kicked him in the nose, earning him not only a disfigurement, but also the nicknames.
+Born on Prince Edward Island, Canada in about 1864, Curry moved to Nebraska with his family when he was still a child.
+At the age of 15, he drifted west and soon became involved in cattle rustling.
+Somewhere along the line, a horse kicked him in the nose, earning him not only a disfigurement but also his nicknames.
 He soon joined the Wild Bunch with whom he participated in several holdups.
-While working with Cassidy’s gang, Harvey Logan adopted his surname and became known as Kid Curry.
+While working with Butch Cassidy’s gang, Harvey Logan adopted his surname and became known as Kid Curry.

-In June, 1897, George Curry, along with Harvey Logan and Tom O’Day held up the Butte County Bank at Belle Fourche, South Dakota.
+In June 1897, George Curry, along with Harvey Logan and Tom O’Day held up the Butte County Bank at Belle Fourche, South Dakota.
 O’Day was arrested immediately as his horse had run away, but the other two escaped.
 However, while Curry and Logan were holed up in Fergus County, Montana, a posse caught up with them and hauled them back to South Dakota where they were placed in the Deadwood jail.
 The outlaws, however, had other ideas and in November they overpowered the jailer and escaped.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated February 2020.